When I was a kid my parents called me the strawberry girl because I just couldn’t get enough of them.

 Let’s get started.

 Now the key to making jam, whether you’re cooking the jam or using the simple fresh/freezer method we’re doing here, is that you need a jelling agent, or pectin.
-There are a few different types, easily available at most grocery stores and Walmart.
+There are a few different types, easily available at most grocery stores.
 You can also find canning jars at the grocery store and many other canning supplies if you want to tackle other projects.
 AND…for freezer jam (since you’re not officially sealing the jars), you can even use recycled bottles from store-bought food you’ve already eaten (just wash them in the dishwasher or with hot water and soap first).
-Personally I like the look of consistent matching jars—plus, they’re all ready to give away to a friend when a need a little gift.
+Personally I like the look of matching jars—plus, they’re all ready to give away to a friend when a need a little gift.

 Which pectin brand to use?